FarzieLynn/capstone/README.md

 * Run the following command `psql -U postgres`

 * When you type in `\l` it will populate a list of databases.
 You will need to add a database to that list of databases for this application.
-Run the following command `CREATE DATABASE <database name>;` **NOTE: Don't forget your semicolon!
+Run the following command `CREATE DATABASE capstone_db;` **NOTE: Don't forget your semicolon!
 If you do, immediately after you hit enter, add the semi-colon and hit enter again**

 * Go to your VSCode and open your terminal